Table of Contents

 Excercise 2.
 Singleton Validator

-and use it as a placeholder value in a function default.
+Create a singleton object Sentinel and use it as a placeholder value in a function default.
 Inside the function, check whether the passed argument is the same as

-operator.
-This pattern is often used in libraries to distinguish between a missing argument and None
+the sentinel using the is operator.
+This pattern is often used in libraries to distinguish between a missing argument and None explicitly provided by

 the user.